There are two types of obesity (generalized obesity – local obesity)

 Laser liposuction (Vaser)

 It is performed by opening a small hole which is 3 mm in the area where the fat is to be melted, in which the laser then burns the fat, and then the fat is pulled through this hole.
 The laser can also tighten the stretched skin (within limits) to avoid loose skin after liposuction.
 The patient can lose about 7 liters of fat in one session.

 Removing fats with chemicals

-After identifying the body areas with local obesity, these areas get injected with chemicals that have an effective ability to dissolve fats.
+After identifying the body areas with local obesity, these areas get injected with chemicals that effectively dissolve fats.
 Then there is a waiting time of 15 minutes for these chemicals to interact with the fats, and these fats are then withdrawn.